 Anita Knight MBACP MA Children & Adult Counsellor- Shrewsbury Telford Oswestry

-I am trained for counselling work with children, young people and adults and currently work privately from a choice of venues in the Shropshire region (Shrewsbury, Oswestry and Telford).
-I also offer an online counselling service.
+I currently work privately from a choice of venues in the Shropshire region (Minsterley, Shrewsbury, Oswestry and Telford) & I am also trained with Relate to offer an online counselling service.

 Who do I work with?

-Clients who contact me are of all ages, gender, sexuality, religion or ethnic background.
+Clients who contact me are of all ages, gender, sexuality, religion or ethnic background and are sometimes referred through agencies or schools.

-Everyone perceives and experiences life through their own 'reality' which is why I adapt my skills and expertise to fit a person's needs, rather than expecting them to fit in with my practices.
+Everyone perceives and experiences life through their own 'reality' which is why I adapt my approach to individual needs.
 In counselling terms this is called an Integrative and Person-Centred approach.
+There is no pressure to talk about or share anything you or your child don't want to and the sessions happen at a speed which is comfortable for you.

 What services do I offer?

-I currently work from venues in Shropshire and Staffordshire where I offer face to face counselling in a comfortable, safe, secure room.
+I currently work from venues in the Shrewsbury / Telford / Welshpool areas where I offer face to face counselling in safe, comfortable rooms.

 Online counselling is offered via a secure server or via encrypted emails (please click the link above to my website for more information).